ComputerWolf/SlickNav/README.md

     .slicknav_menu {
         display:none;
     }

     @media screen and (max-width: 40em) {
         /* #menu is the original menu */
         .js #menu {
             display:none;
         }

         .js .slicknav_menu {
             display:block;
         }
     }

+###Modifying the Theme With Sass
+scss/theme.scss can also be modified to fit your website's design.
+Import the scss directory into your project and simply use the command line to have Sass watch for the changes made.

+    sass --watch scss/slicknav.scss:<directory where you placed SlickNav>/slicknav.css

+Now change the colors in theme.scss and the changes will be reflected in slicknav.css.

+For example:

+    //colors
+    $color_0: rgba(255, 255, 255, 0.75);
+    $color_btn: deepskyblue;
+    $color_text: white;
+    $color_bg: dodgerblue;
+    $color_shadow: darken($color_bg, 10%);
+    $color_hover_bg: $color_btn;
+    $color_hover_text: white;

 More examples at [SlickNav.com](http://slicknav.com)